The Bankrate promise

 Is an auto rebate a good idea?

 Auto loan rebates are worth looking into if they are available.
-The main benefit is that rebates will be applied to your down payment, your closing costs or your total loan amount.
-All of these options will lower the total cost of your loan.
+Rebates are applied to your down payment, your closing costs or your total loan amount.
 In some cases, your total cost to own could be lowered by several thousand dollars.

-However, you shouldn’t purchase a vehicle simply because a rebate is offered.
-In most cases, the selection of vehicles available for a rebate will be limited, and most rebates are restricted to brand-new vehicles.
-The draw of a rebate could tempt you to overspend on a new car that is outside of your needs or budget.
+However, you shouldn’t purchase a vehicle simply because of a rebate.
+In most cases, the selection of vehicles available for a rebate will be limited, and most rebates are restricted to new vehicles — and often, the higher-cost trims of those new vehicles.
+The draw of a rebate could tempt you to overspend on a car that doesn’t suit your needs or budget.

 Auto rebate vs. low-interest financing

-Rebates and low-interest financing, such as a 0 percent APR deal, both save you money, but they do so differently.
+Rebates and low-interest financing, such as a 0 percent APR deal, save you money differently.
 A rebate gives you a flat amount of money, which is usually applied to either your down payment or your closing costs.
 Low-interest financing, on the other hand, cuts down on your ongoing interest and could lower your overall monthly payment.

-In general, an auto rebate is likely to save you the most money on your car overall; even though you will pay interest on your loan, it will be interest on a much lower amount.
+An auto rebate is likely to save you the most money on your car overall.
+Even though you will pay interest on your loan, it will be interest on a much lower amount.
 A 0 percent APR offer will also save you money over time, but the primary benefit is a lower monthly payment.

 People with good credit may be able to get the best of both worlds — taking a rebate from the dealer and finding a low interest rate from an independent auto loan lender.